ryanmat/mcp-server-logicmonitor/README.md

 - "List all collectors and their status"
 - "Show me the CPU metrics for device ID 100"
 - "What datasources are monitoring server prod-web-01?"
+- "List all dashboards"
+- "Show me the widgets on the Production Overview dashboard"

 ## Development